Vegan Stuffed Courgette Flowers

 ½ tsp of Onion Power

-½ tsp of Chilly flakes (optional)
+½ tsp of Chilli flakes (optional)

 ½ tsp of freshly cracked black Pepper